shivanic999/Railway_Reservation/README.md

 # VideoCallingApp
-this project conserned with reservation of railway tickets to the passengers
+this project concerned with reservation of railway tickets to the passengers